dpgc11/Quizzz/README.md

 # Quizzz
-Android quiz app made as a project for the Udacity Android User Interface course.  fdl
+Android quiz app made as a project for the Udacity Android User Interface course.